 6. Releasing

 To those who opted for a delivery service, you have to wait for your new Philippines Passport to arrive in your home.
 To those who didn’t, you must return to the consular office where you renewed your passport and present the receipt to the Releasing Section.
-Waiting time here is about fifteen minutes.
-Always double-check your new passport if the details written is correct before leaving.

 After renewing your passport, you can go and also renew your Seaman’s Book or Seaman’s Identification and Record Book (SIRB) if you already had an appointment schedule taken online.
 Then when you are home or during night-time, you can Create Your POEA e-Registration Account.

 Creating Your POEA e-Registration profile can be a huge hassle sometimes.
-To save hours of headaches and frustrations, you might also want to read my post on POEA e-Registration Problems, Errors and How to Fix Them.
+To save hours of headaches and frustrations, you might also want to read my post on POEA e-Registration Problems, Errors, and How to Fix Them.

-May the winds be on your favor.
+May the winds be in your favor.